Royal Rumble (2023): Raw

 Men's Royal Rumble match winner Cody Rhodes opened the following episode of Raw, setting his sights on Roman Reigns and the Undisputed WWE Universal Championship at WrestleMania 39.
 Afterwards, he was interrupted by The Judgment Day (Damian Priest, Dominik Mysterio, and Finn Bálor).
 After they mocked Rhodes' Rumble win, Edge appeared and attacked The Judgment Day.
 A match between Bálor and Rhodes was later scheduled for that episode's main event.
 During the match, The Judgment Day tried to help Bálor win, but Edge evened the odds, only to be attacked by Rhea Ripley.
 However, Beth Phoenix took care of Ripley, allowing Rhodes to win the match.
 The following week, Edge and Phoenix challenged Bálor and Ripley to a mixed tag team match at Elimination Chamber, which Bálor accepted.

 Also, on Raw, women's Royal Rumble match winner Rhea Ripley announced that she would challenge Charlotte Flair for the SmackDown Women's Championship at WrestleMania 39.
 This in turn left the Raw Women's Champion without a WrestleMania opponent.
 As such, WWE official Adam Pearce announced that at Elimination Chamber, there would be an Elimination Chamber match with three wrestlers from Raw and SmackDown each with the winner earning a Raw Women's Championship match at WrestleMania 39.
-The four Royal Rumble runner ups were automatically added to the match: Asuka and Nikki Cross from Raw and Raquel Rodriguez and Liv Morgan from SmackDown.
+The four Royal Rumble runners-up were automatically added to the match: Asuka and Nikki Cross from Raw and Raquel Rodriguez and Liv Morgan from SmackDown.
 Asuka won the match to become the number one contender for the title at WrestleMania 39.